What are Income Share Agreements?

 - Income Sharing, Living Stipends and pay upfront options

-- After finding a job earning $40,000 or more, students can expect to pay 15% of their salary for two years
+- For the Thinkful ISA, after finding a job earning $40,000 or more, students can expect to pay 15% of their salary for two years.

 Location: Houston, TX and Atlanta, GA